Why is ageing relevant for occupational safety and health?

 The ageing workforce and the changing world of work

 Technology and globalisation have significantly changed the way people work and the types of risks that occur at the workplace.
-The number of people carrying out Sedentary work refers to jobs that are characterised by minimal movement and low energy expenditure.
-Sedentary work often requires the worker to sit down for a long period of time. is rising, and prolonged sitting and inactivity increase the risk for many health problems, such as
+The number of people carrying out sedentary work is rising, and prolonged sitting and inactivity increase the risk for many health problems, such as musculoskeletal disorders, cardiovascular diseases and some types of cancer.
+Moreover, psychosocial risks are more prevalent.
+These changes, in combination with the ageing of the workforce, create additional challenges for safety and health at work.

 Good occupational safety and health management throughout the working life, including risk prevention on the one hand, and workplace adaptations to match changing functional capacities on the other, is crucial to address the abovementioned challenges.
 Unbiased information on ageing and its impact on work is necessary for effective health and safety management in the context of an ageing workforce.